grantsrb/traffic_sign_classifier/writeup.md

 ![alt text][image3c]

-####2.
-Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
+#### Model Architecture

-The code for my final model is located in the 10th, 11th, and 12th cells of the ipython notebook.
+The code for my final neural net model is located in the 10th, 11th, and 12th cells of the ipython notebook.

 My final model was a derivative of the LeNet architecture.
 It consisted of the following layers all simply feeding forward to the next layer: